zerasul/mdbook_en/7controls/controls.md

 * ```BUTTON_Z```: Z Button (6 Buttons).
 * ```BUTTON_MODE```: MODE Button (6 Buttons).

-In addition, there are aliases if a mouse is used:
+Also, there are aliases if a mouse is used:

 * ```BUTTON_LMB``` = Alias for button A for Mouse.
 * ```BUTTON_MMB``` = Alias for button B for Mouse.